Blaisorblade/pdbp.github.io/index.md

 It turns out that, when defining more complex composite programs, obtained by plugging program components, into program templates, replacing one or more of the components, by `` `z>-->z` `` results in interesting programs of their own.

 In what follows we also refer to programs `` function(`z=>y`) `` as *atomic program fragments*.
-In `PDBP` pure functions are atomic building blocks.
+In `PDBP` pure functions are atomic program building blocks.
 It is up to you to define the *complexity* of the functions `` `z=>y` ``.

 For example, `factorial` might as wel have been defined as follows